 Call for Expressions of Interest

-Subsidised (50%) deployments of the service are available to innovative, forward-thinking partners interested in empowering their patients and improving care through an evidence-based, time-saving, and patient-focused digital technology.
+We are seeking immediate expressions of interest from GP Practices, PCNs, CCGs, STPs, and other forward-thinking partners interested in empowering their patients and improving care through an evidence-based, time-saving, and patient-focused digital technology.

-Please submit your expression of interest by 5 pm on 11th June.
+The availability of funding varies regionally ranging from 50% to 100% subsidies.
+Please express your interest before 5 pm on 11th June.
 Once submitted, we will be in touch to discuss the next steps towards releasing these benefits for your patient population at scale.

 Please contact [email protected] with any questions.

 - Judith Shore, Michelle Green, Andrew Hardy & Deborah Livesey (2019): The compliance and cost-effectiveness of smartphone urinalysis albumin screening for people with diabetes in England, Expert Review of Pharmacoeconomics & Outcomes Research, DOI: 10.1080/14737167.2019.1650024